Lord Toby Jug: Monster Raving Loony Party

 Lord Toby Jug joined the Monster Raving Loony Party in 1987, and described himself as its Shadow Minister for Mental Health.

-In April 2009, Jug called for a statue of Oliver Cromwell in St Ives to be replaced by one of Screaming Lord Sutch.
-In 2012, Jug presided over a Blue plaque unveiling at London's Ace Cafe in memory of Sutch, a longtime South Harrow resident, who died in 1999.
+In April 2009, Jug called for the statue of Oliver Cromwell in St Ives to be replaced by one of Screaming Lord Sutch.
+In 2012, Jug presided over a blue plaque unveiling at London's Ace Cafe in memory of Sutch, a longtime South Harrow resident, who died in 1999.
 The plaque was paid for by the bookmaker and online gambling organisation William Hill, a former sponsor of the Loony Party.
 In November 2013 Jug held a graveside gathering celebrating the life of Screaming Lord Sutch.

 During the 2013 South Shields by-election campaign, Jug wrote to The Guardian and The Independent, claiming that the Loony Party objected to the terms "fruitcakes" and "loonies" being applied to UK Independence Party and other parliamentary candidates.
 He went on to describe UKIP as "nothing but opportunists, seeking a populist platform for their extremist views".

 Jug was expelled from the Monster Raving Loony Party in 2014 over comments made about UKIP leader Nigel Farage, and for his criticism of pub chain J D Wetherspoon, a company which the Loony party had been attempting to attract as a sponsor.
 Party leader Howling Laud Hope said that it was "about the fourth time we have asked him to leave the party" and that the Loony Party was "not in the game of upsetting people".
 When leaving the party, Jug expressed concern over racist comments expressed by Hope in a Guardian article from 14 years previously.